- Solar advice hub

 Intelligent Octopus Flux is absolutely worth it.

-It’s the best export tariff on the market at the moment, both because of its high export rates and reasonable import rates, and because it uses smart battery controls to create extra profits for you, without you having to do anything.
+It’s one of the best export tariffs on the market at the moment, both because of its high export rates and reasonable import rates, and because it uses smart battery controls to create extra profits for you, without you having to do anything.

 These controls allow households to take the pressure of the grid, and reward them for doing so.
 The only drawback is that you have to get an eligible battery – but it’s still worth it.